jamesdonoh/mobile-applications/report.md

 #### FR09: Update offer database automatically using API without requiring app update

-Users should be able to take advantage of udpated offer information without having to upgrade or reinstall the app itself.
+Users should be able to take advantage of updated offer information without having to upgrade or reinstall the app itself.
 The app should periodically check the API in order to update its local database of offers.
 However the update process, and in particular any network errors that occur, should not interfere with the normal operation of the app (again, as per _it's not my fault_).

 #### FR10: Support adding users' personal ratings for each offer

 The Android Design Principle _let me make it mine_ [@androiddesign] states that users like to add personal touches and 'optional customisations'.
 This principle is met by allowing users to assign a 'star rating' on the detailed offer view.
-The star rating they give each offer should be stored by the app and redisplayed on subequent uses of the detailed view, also following the principle of _never lose my stuff_.
+The star rating they give each offer should be stored by the app and redisplayed on subsequent uses of the detailed view, also following the principle of _never lose my stuff_.

 #### FR11: Upload anonymised user ratings to central database

 When a user has added a personal rating for an offer, as well as storing the rating internally the app should attempt to submit the rating to a central database (including the offer identifier, rating and date and time when the rating was set).
 At this stage no personally identifiable data (such as location) should be sent to the server to avoid infringing the user's privacy.
 A server using a REST API will be made available to receive ratings sent by the app.

 The rationale behind this requirement is to build up a central database of ratings that could be used to provide additional features in future based on which offers have the highest (or lowest) user rating.
-For example, a shop with a large selection of reduced items could be highlighed by the app for special consideration by the user.
+For example, a shop with a large selection of reduced items could be highlighted by the app for special consideration by the user.

 #### FR12: Use simple sound effects to respond to user actions